Arun Manilal Gandhi: Career

 In March 2014, Atheneum Books for Young Readers published Grandfather Gandhi, a children's book that Arun Gandhi co-authored with Bethany Hegedus, and illustrated by Evan Turk.
 The picture book memoir, which carries a pro-peace message, tells the story of how Arun's grandfather, likening anger to lightning that could either destroy or illuminate, taught Arun to respond to injustice using peaceful methods, in order to "turn darkness into light".
-The book also focuses on how Arun, jealous of the other people who commanded his grandfather's attention, frustrated with his schoolwork, and embarrassed at his inability to control his anger, struggled strove to make his grandfather proud.
-The book was met with positive reviews for its use of a child's point of view in order to make a complex historical issue understandable to child readers, and for Turk's use of cut-paper abstract images to create illustrations with emotional resonance.Smith, Robin (November 4, 2014).
+The book also focuses on how Arun, jealous of the other people who commanded his grandfather's attention, frustrated with his schoolwork, and embarrassed at his inability to control his anger, strove to make his grandfather proud.
+The book was met with positive reviews for its use of a child's point of view in order to make a complex historical issue understandable to child readers, and for Turk's use of cut-paper abstract images to create illustrations with emotional resonance.Smith, Robin (4 November 2014).
 "Grandfather Gandhi".
 The Horn Book Magazine.
 He also published Legacy of Love: My Education in the Path of Nonviolence.

-Personal life
+Personal life and death

-Gandhi considers himself to be a Hindu but expresses universalist views.
-Gandhi has worked closely with Christian priests and his philosophies are strongly influenced by Buddhist, Hindu, Muslim and Christian concepts.
-Like his grandfather, he also believes in the concept of 'non-violence' (Ahimsa).
-Gandhi claims to be more Unitarian then anything else.
-He took his prayers public and does not practice Hinduism in the traditional sense.
+Gandhi considered himself to be a Hindu and expressed universalist views.
+Like his grandfather, he also believed in applying the principle of nonviolence (Ahimsa) as a means to resolve political and social conflicts in the modern world.

-Gandhi met nurse Surnanda in a hospital and they married 1957.
-The couple had 2 children, Tushar, born on January 17, 1960, and Archana.
-Gandhi and Surnanda stayed married until her death on February 21, 2007.
+Gandhi met nurse Sunanda in a hospital and they married in 1957.
+The couple had 2 children, Tushar, born on 17 January 1960, and Archana.
+Gandhi and Sunanda stayed married until her death on 21 February 2007.

-As of 2016, Gandhi resides in Rochester, New York.
+As of 2016, Gandhi resided in Rochester, New York.
+Gandhi died at the Sunanda Gandhi Home for Girls in Kolhapur, Maharashtra on 2 May 2023.